Summer Art Camps 2022

-The School of Art camps are open to students in middle school and high school.
-Ages 13-18, 7th grade to 12th grade.
+The School of Art camps are open to students ages 13-18.
+(This usually comprises 7th grade to 12th grade.
 We also allow students who are set to graduate this Spring, 2022.)
 The age limit is firm.

 My child does not meet the listed age and or grade level requirements, but they are very mature and advanced.
 May I still enroll my child in the School of Art summer camp?

-No. The age limit set is a significant gap and we have no flexibility to open it up even more.
+No. The set age limit represents a significant gap between students, and we have no flexibility to open it up more.

 I have enrolled my child in a summer art camp but their younger sibling, who does not meet the age and or grade level requirements, wants to attend as well.
 Can I enroll my younger child too?

-What is the deadline to get into the summer art camps?
+What is the deadline to enroll in a camp?

 Enrollment closes the Thursday before each camp begins, which allows adequate preparation time for campers and the School of Art.
 Please note that there is limited space in each camp.
-Once enrollment is reached registration will close for that camp.
+Once enrollment is reached, registration will close for that camp.
 Campers should try to sign up as soon as possible in order to secure a slot in their chosen art camps.

-Can I pay a down payment or cover the fee in partial installments to secure a camp?
+Can I pay a down payment or cover the fee in partial installments to secure a spot?

 No, the camps must be paid in full at the time of registration.

 Please see our full cancellation policy listed below the FAQ.
 This policy ensures that we have adequate time to open a slot up for those on our waiting list.

 Does your program include an overnight option?